sakshamtan/TinDog/README.md

 Startup Landing Page
-Tindog - tinder but for dogs hosted @ https://sakshamtan.github.io/tindog/
+Tindog - tinder but for dogs hosted to test out my design skills